-With Donkey Kong Country becoming a big hit, that served as the foundation of the Donkey Kong series from that point onward (something I very much appreciate, being a DKC fan).
-The downside was that Mario and DK’s rivalry was once again put on hold.
+With Donkey Kong Country becoming a big hit, that served as the foundation of the Donkey Kong series from that point onward (something I very much appreciate, being a DKC fan myself).
+The downside to this was that Mario and DK’s rivalry was once again put on hold.
 That is until 2004, when Nintendo released Mario Vs. Donkey Kong on the Gameboy Advance, which was created as a kind of spiritual successor to the original Gameboy’s cult classic.

 Mario Vs. Donkey adopts much of the same style as the 1994 Gameboy title, with stages that are comprised of two, single-screen segments (some of the later stages are only slightly larger).
 Each of these screens serves as a platforming puzzle.
 In the first screen of a level, Mario must find a key and take it to the door to the second screen, in which the goal is to grab a “Mini-Mario Toy” that’s incased in a glass bubble.
 And for completionists, each stage also houses three presents (one or two on a screen) that will require extra thinking and acrobatics to collect.

 The first six stages of every world work this way, with the seventh stage of a world seeing Mario guide the six collected Mini-Mario Toys to their toy box – which will only open if the Mini-Marios collect the T-O-Y letters scattered about – avoiding dangerous obstacles along the way.
 The eighth and final stage of each world is a boss fight against Donkey Kong.
-Though for most of the stages, a single hit from an enemy or obstacle will do Mario in, during the boss stages, Mario’s hit points will be determined by the number of Mini-Mario Toys the player managed to guide to the toy box on the previous stage (for an obvious maximum of six hit points).
+For most of the stages, a single hit from an enemy or obstacle will do Mario in.
+During the boss stages, however, Mario’s hit points will be determined by the number of Mini-Mario Toys the player managed to guide to the toy box on the previous stage (for an obvious maximum of six hit points).

 It’s a really simple setup, but it works thanks to some fun puzzle design and Mario’s acrobatics.
 Not only does Mario partake in his usual jumping here, but he can also do handstands, backflips and swing on bars like a gymnast.
 The levels feature puzzles built around mechanics like red/yellow/blue switches that coincide with similarly colored platforms, timed electrical barriers, and other such trinkets and traps that will test the player’s reflexes and skill.